micahwierenga/css-box-model-and-positioning/readme.md

 #### Floats to create multicolumn layouts

 If our element sizes are variable or dynamic we can use floats to allow text/other elements to wrap around the floated element.
-To illustrate this, lets first go to a favorite ipsum generator and grab four paragraphs of text.
+To illustrate this, let's first go to a favorite ipsum generator and grab four paragraphs of text.

 Now, let's venture back to our html page and add this text after the closing tag of our `box2` div and before the opening tag of our `box3` div.